alexgshijan/rev_notes/Revision Notes/Maths/2.1 - Statistical Sampling/Types of Diagrams - 1 Variable.md

 - Area is the frequency

 **Box and Whisker :**
-- This clearly displays the [[Finding Median & Quartiles of Listed Data|quartiles]]
+- This clearly displays the [[2.1 - Statistical Sampling|quartiles]]
--
+- If any values fall outside the outlier limits, we need to draw a whisker for the limit and draw a cross for the outlier